21prompts/act/PROMPTS.md

 The app will be a go web server "server.go" written using gorilla/mux, that is started via cli "main.go".
 The UI is provided by index.html, app.css and app.js, served from "static/" dir.
 We want the client to be a PWA which can work offline and sync the markdown files with server.
 The server will expose API endpoints to sync files.

 Take notes in <thinking></thinking> about the tasks that need to be done to set up this project, then populate "tasks.md" with the checklist that we will follow to implement this app.

+## Prompt 2

+Next, we want to set up the project structure:

+- project root
+  - main.go
+  - server.go
+  - tasks.go
+  - static/
+    - index.html
+    - app.js
+    - app.css
+    - sw.js
+    - manifest.json

+Here, tasks.go will provide the API to manage tasks, parse and write markdown checklists etc.

+We will ensure that refreshing cached PWA assets is possible from the sidebar via a "refresh" button.

+Refer to tasks.md for what goes into each file.